Being a Volunteer is Easy!

 Volunteers need to be the minimum age of consent of 16 years old.
 Interested applicants below 21 years old will require parental consent.

 Preference will be given to volunteers who are able to commit at least 1 riding therapy term (once a week on the same day/session for 10 consecutive weeks.
-This ensures that the same volunteers will follow through the therapy progress with the same child who rides with us for a 10-week term.
+This ensures that the same volunteers will follow through the therapeutic progress with the same child who rides with us for a 10-week term.

 Helping out in fundraising is important too, in order to keep our free therapeutic horse riding program serving our beneficiaries each day free.
 Events include Race Day, Charity Carnival, Road shows and more!